Modified on: February 5, 2021

 Lay Pastoral Associates are trained individuals who work as a team to provide presence and listening as an extension of the minister.
 The work that PCAs do involves visits to families experiencing serious illness or bereavement, ministry to Members and Friends who are shut-ins or in nursing homes, and assistance to others negotiating various crises of life.
 During times of loss and stressful events that accompany life transitions, a listening ear can help.

-To contact Pastoral Care Associates, email Joyce at JandC@uucs.org.
+To contact Pastoral Care Associates, email Joyce, and Mitch at JandC@uucs.org.

 Joys and Concerns – Members and Friends, to have your illness or loss mentioned or to share good news with the congregation in the pastoral prayer.